V1xel/felwood/docs/impl/server.md

 ## MysqlServer (`mysql_server.hpp`)

 TCP accept loop with MySQL wire-protocol handling.
 Listens on a configured port, accepts connections (one thread per connection), runs the MySQL handshake, then dispatches `COM_QUERY` commands.

-Only the demo GROUP BY / aggregate query against `employees` is actually executed.
-All other statements (`SET`, `SHOW`, `@@variables`, `SELECT 1`) receive minimal stub responses so that standard MySQL drivers complete their connection handshake without errors.

 ### Connection state machine (`handle_connection`)